 Lastly, it may also help to seek psycho-emotional counseling or sexual therapy if working through this issue alone is not proving helpful.
 Don’t be ashamed or nervous!
 Your concerns are real and you deserve support.

-– Spermatorrhea. (n.d.)
+- Spermatorrhea. (n.d.)
 Miller-Keane Encyclopedia and Dictionary of Medicine, Nursing, and Allied Health, Seventh Edition.
 (2003).
-Retrieved online from http://medical-dictionary.thefreedictionary.com/spermatorrhea
+Retrieved from: http://medical-dictionary.thefreedictionary.com/spermatorrhea